 Future Focused Initial Teacher Education

-We have been working on proposals to lift and strengthen New Zealand’s initial teacher education (ITE) which build on the discussion paper: Strategic Options for developing Future Orientated Initial Teacher Education, released in 2016.
-Later in May we will start consultation with ITE providers and sector representatives on our first proposals.
-Consultation information will be available on our website.
+We have developed six proposals to lift and strengthen New Zealand’s initial teacher education (ITE).
+The proposals build on the discussion paper: Strategic options for developing future orientated Initial Teacher Education, released in 2016.

-- raising entry requirements - including a greater focus on literacy and numeracy
+- raise entry requirements - including a greater focus on literacy and numeracy

-- flexible pathways that prepare teachers to teach across the ages and stages of learning, and
+- create flexible pathways that prepare teachers to teach across different ranges of year levels, and

-- replacing the Graduate Teaching Standards with the new Standards for Teaching Professionals.
+- replace the Graduate Teaching Standards with the Standards for the Teaching Profession

 Read the summary report setting out the key findings: Summary report: High quality practica and integration of theory and practice in initial teacher education.